-- Press (and (a) button simultaneously until two short beeps and a blinking series of lines confirms the start sequence has begun; release buttons. - Main gas flows once pilot ignition is confirmed - Handset automatically does into Manual Mode after main burner ignition.
+- Main gas flows once pilot ignition is confirmed. - Handset automatically goes into Manual Mode after main burner ignition.

 Change from two-button to one-button ignition operation by pressing and holding (b) button for 10 sec. immediately after installing batteries.
 ON is displayed and 2 is flashing.
 When change is complete 2 will change to 1.